Estimated reading time: 5 minutes

 2. Post on social media.

 Nothing is easier on your budget than zero-cost marketing ideas.
 Having a strong social media presence is a great way to market your small business, and it is free.
-Now is the time if you have not created a business account on Facebook, Twitter, Instagram, LinkedIn, and YouTube.
-If you already have business accounts on these platforms, ensure they have the same bios and information about your business.
+Now is the time if you have not created a business account on the most popular social networks.
+If you already have business accounts, ensure they have the same bios and information about your business.
 Next, your business logo and profile header pictures must be sized correctly for each social network, so follow their guidelines.

 Running your business takes up most of your time, but posting on social media takes just a few minutes.
 Some of the best practices for social media include posting relevant news links, promoting your blog articles, conducting online polls, and engaging with your followers.
 In addition, if you want to schedule posts in advance, there are some affordable social media management tools to choose from.